RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Installation-&-Usage.md

 If you launch the script using another shell, there will be *Syntax errors* and faulty results.
 Even with no initial errors, they will appear later.
-Always launch with **bash**!
+Always launch using **bash**!

 ### Binary installation